Yuji-github/Julia-VGG-ResNet-Cifar10/README.md

 ## 3. Results

+In comparison with Python and Julia, those results are obtained from Google Collab and from personal computers.<br>
+On GPU, the same hardware and software configurations were used for all models.<br>
+Results presented refer to both test and training accuracy and loss scores.<br>

 ### VGG16
 | Language | Epoch | Time (seconds) | Train Accuracy | Train Loss | Test Accuracy | Test Loss |
 |:-----|:--------:|:------:|:-----:|:--------:|:------:|------:|